UGSDW/ugsdw.github.io/together/index.md

 # Updates

+- **November 19, 2018:** Grinnell has filed a motion to stop the election going forward, with the help of three new lawyers from [Proskauer Rose](http://www.proskauer.com), one of the top union-busting firms in the country.
+The college now has five lawyers working to deny us a vote on a union.
 - **November 12, 2018:** Grinnell College [continues its misinformation and intimidation tactics](https://www.ugsdw.org/2018/11/12/statement-on-nov-12-special-campus-memo/).
 - **November 5, 2018:** The Regional Director of the NLRB has [ruled in UGSDW's favor and directed an election](/2018/11/05/student-workers-prevail-as-nlrb-directs-union-election/).
 - **October 18, 2018:** The labor board concludes a two-day hearing with UGSDW and the college about the union's election petition.
 [Read](http://www.thesandb.com/article/college-and-union-convene-historic-hearing-on-expanded-unionization-efforts.html) [more](http://www.thesandb.com/article/historic-unionization-hearing-concludes-with-nlrb-ruling-pending.html).